interuss/dss/ONESKY_README.md

     - Note: Sometimes if something does not update from a configuration change, it will need to be destroyed and recreated to force the change.

 - Execute the following kubernetes configuration files to set up networking on the cluster.
 These configuration files are onesky and cluster-specific, they may need to be updated to point to a different location.
+If you are not using default namespace, edit the namespace in the two ingress.yml's.

         cd dss/onesky
         kubectl apply -f .